SrijanSamridh/FrontEnd-E-magazine-site-/README.md

 # FrontEnd-E-magazine-site-

-> ## This is the look of the HomePage of the site...
+> ## This is an Awesome of the HomePage of the site...
 By Srijan Samridh